SNAP is Paused.

 Our Community Can Take Action.

-On October 23, the Michigan Department of Health and Human Services announced that November SNAP benefits will be paused due to the ongoing federal government funding lapse.
+On October 23, the Michigan Department of Health and Human Services announced that November SNAP benefits would be paused due to the ongoing federal government funding lapse.
+Even with recent news that the administration will use emergency funds to partially fund November SNAP payments, our neighbors are still facing a big challenge.

 This pause in America’s largest food and nutrition program affects 1.4 million Michiganders — nearly 1 in 7 families who count on SNAP to afford groceries.